bameda/djmail/docs/usage.rst

     email = mails.some_email(user, {"template": "context"})

-If you user class has email/lang field with other names, you can customize it with some parameters to a constructor of MagicMailBuilder:
+If you user class has an email/lang field with other names, you can customize it with some parameters to a constructor of MagicMailBuilder:

 I18n
 ^^^^

-Both previous api's implements i18n for rendering email body and subject.
-For activate a specific languate you must pass ``lang`` attribute on a context parameter.
+Both of the previous apis implement i18n for rendering an email body and subject.
+For using a specific language you must pass ``lang`` attribute on a context parameter.

 Example: